Description: Voltage is the electrical potential difference between two points in a circuit. It is what pushes electric current through a conductor.

 22. Electric Resistivity (ρ)

-- Formula: , where is resistance, is cross-sectional area, and is the length of the material.
+Formula: ρ=R×A/L, where R is resistance, A is cross-sectional area, and L is the length of the material.

 23. Permittivity (ε)